 Background: The issue at any trial is whether the prosecution has evidence that stands on its own two feet to prove that the accused did what he is charged with having done.
 The issue is not whether he did something bad before, because that case is over and done with.
 However, most people when they find out that a defendant has committed a prior crime, tend to think “Ah so..... well he probably did this one as well....”
 Perhaps, but “beyond a reasonable doubt” means more than “probably”.
 Just as importantly, once evidence of prior wrongdoing gets in, we can no longer tell whether the jury really put the evidence in this case to the test.
 Did they really give it a hard look on its own merits, or did they make up the difference with a “well..... probably...”?

 Because prior convictions are “inherently prejudicial” they can be brought up in very few and limited situations.
 For example, if a defendant testifies, plays the angel and says he never did nuthin’ wrong in his life, he can be impeached with the fact that he did.
-Otherwise, the existence of prior convictions are relevant only for sentencing purposes and so the defendant can demand that any evidence of prior convictions be heard by the judge alone, away from the jury; and virtually every defense attorney will make that demand.
+Otherwise, the existence of prior convictions are relevant only for sentencing purposes and so the defendant can demand that any evidence of prior convictions be heard by the judge alone, away from the jury; and virtually every defense attorney will make that demand.3.
+The California Supreme Court has ruled that the chief duty of defense counsel is to work to exclude by all legal means any evidence that is damaging to the defendant.
+After all who needs to be "defended" by someone who just stands by and watches you get steamrolled?

 4. Therefore, given the lack of video evidence of an assault and the guards’ motive to confabulate a protective story, the decision to let the jury hear of the defendant’s prior convictions was prejudicial incompetence.